 This XKCD comic sums up the way I function most of the time!
 (Which explains the many started-but-not-finished things and the rather scattered reading list…).

 Over the last few days I’ve been gradually moving over everything that’s held on Google Drive/Gmail over to non-Google sources, as I’d like to reduce my google-connections wherever possible.
-I think I’ve now moved every account/subscription on my Gmail account away, so I should be able to delete that email address fully once I’ve double-checked.
+I think I’ve now moved every account/subscription on my Gmail account away, so I should be able to ignore that email address from now on.
 Currently, some of the images and shared links on this site are currently in a Google Drive, so I’m going to try turning my old Dropbox account into my WordPress media storage.
 (I just need to test whether images from Dropbox can be embedded into a post, rather than merely linked).

 Most of my work week was slightly frustrating, as a project that rolled out last week, that will eventually make recruiting volunteers more secure, wasn’t as ready or as polished as we expected.
 I was supposed to be getting back to focusing on our registered volunteers and getting them fully signed up, DBS-checked, and ready to go.
 But instead I spent a lot of time in meetings where my group had to explain the current limitations of the new project, come up with workarounds, and do damage control.
 Meetings are my least favourite part of any job, so last week felt like it contained more talking than working!.